eturkmenoglu/RMCopilot/README.md

 ### 🧠 Notes

 - All AI interpretations are **probabilistic** and may require RM verification.
-- **Call Report** schema must be available in the Dynamics environment.
 - Voice dictation depends on **device/browser compatibility**.
 - **AI Builder quota** and **OpenAI usage** may apply depending on your licensing model.